MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-172-Hazardous-Materials-Table-Special-Provisions-Hazardous-Materials-Communications-Emergency-Response-Information-Training-Requirements-Security-Plans/subpart-C-Shipping-Papers/section-172.202.md

 ##### § 172.202 Description of hazardous material on shipping papers. #####

-Link to an amendment published at 87 FR 79772, Dec.
-27, 2022.

 (a) The shipping description of a hazardous material on the shipping paper must include:

 (1) The identification number prescribed for the material as shown in Column (4) of the § 172.101 table;

 (2) The proper shipping name prescribed for the material in Column (2) of the § 172.101 table;

 (3) The hazard class or division number prescribed for the material, as shown in Column (3) of the § 172.101 table.
 The subsidiary hazard class or division number is not required to be entered when a corresponding subsidiary hazard label is not required.
 Except for combustible liquids, the subsidiary hazard class(es) or subsidiary division number(s) must be entered in parentheses immediately following the primary hazard class or division number.
-In addition -
+In addition—

 (i) The words “Class” or “Division” may be included preceding the primary and subsidiary hazard class or division numbers.